dimajix/flowman/docs/cli/flowexec/project.md

 ### Executing Parameter Ranges
-The following example will only execute the `BUILD` phase of the project, which defines a parameter `processing_datetime` with type datetime.
+The following example will only execute the `BUILD` phase of the project, which defines a parameter `processing_datetime` with type `datetime`.
 The job will be executed for the whole date range from 2021-06-01 until 2021-08-10 with a step size of one day.
 Flowman will execute up to four jobs in parallel (`-j 4`).

 ```shell